kiku-jw/DataFold/CONTRIBUTING.md

-# Contributing to DataFold
+# Contributing to DriftGuard

-Thank you for your interest in contributing to DataFold!
+Thank you for your interest in contributing to DriftGuard!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct